-SEAT Leon review - Reliability & safety
+SEAT Leon review - Reliability and safety

 All models get cruise control with speed limiter, a forward-collision warning system for vehicles, pedestrians and cyclists, lane-keeping assist, ISOFIX anchor points in the back and rear parking sensors.